unforgettable light show & traditions

 reflections of Pisa on the Arno

-The tradition of the Luminara dates back to 1688 and has been celebrated every year since then (aside from a few exceptional interruptions), and delights and amazes tourists and locals alike.
-As the only conclusion to the evening, a wonderful fireworks show goes off around 11pm.
+The tradition of the Luminara dates back to 1688 and has been celebrated every year since then (aside from a few exceptional interruptions), delighting and amazes tourists and locals alike.
+The only thing that could make this evening any better, a wonderful fireworks show starts anytime (normally) between 11:30 pm to midnight.
+Be sure to claim a quiet corner where you can settle back and enjoy the atmosphere.
 We went to the Luminara a few years ago and took many pictures, we have a whole article on it here.

 The San Ranieri Regatta